 By John Vancil, Director of Professional Services, Open Systems Technologies - May 17, 2013

-The directive and authoritarian model is one which works well for the military… but does it translate well into the business world?
+The directive and authoritarian model is one which works well for the military, but does it translate well into the business world?
 I would argue that in some cases it does, in modified form.
 The larger the organization, the more difficult it becomes to manage without directive leadership.
-A huge, multi-national such as General Motors or General Electric (see… they even sound militaristic) would be very difficult to lead without being structured and hierarchical.
+A huge, multi-national such as General Motors or General Electric (they even sound militaristic) would be very difficult to lead without being structured and hierarchical.

 These models do not work as well in great professional services organizations.
 The team is too smart, too motivated and has too many other options to stay in such an environment.
 And (by the way) those models aren’t any fun, and we better be having some fun because if you aren’t having any fun why would you stay someplace if you do not have too?

-- Walk the walk… Whenever you see the opportunity, put the employee first.
-Fly the remote employees and their spouses in for the kickoff.
-Take your direct reports to dinner or a ball game… include their families in activities.
+- Walk the walk.
+Whenever you see the opportunity, put the employee first.
+Fly the remote employees and their spouses in for the annual kickoff meeting.
+Take your direct reports to dinner or a ball game.
+Include their families in activities.
 When you see an employee out at the same restaurant where you are dining, pay for their dinner.
-Make sure your team knows that you value their work – life balance as much as they do through your words and actions.
+Make sure your team knows that you value their work/life balance as much as they do through your words and actions.

-Simple… yet difficult… but done right it will make working at your company, and being a leader for your teams so much more fun and so rewarding!
+Simple, yet difficult.
+Done right it will make working at your company, and being a leader for your teams, so much more fun and so rewarding!